 When All Else Fails, Simplify the Recipe

 As a poster on my forum once noted, just because a recipe calls for shredded pork with ginger doesn't mean you can't serve sliced pork with ginger instead.
-Also, on nights like these it pays to stick to ingredients that will pass muster with family members - this is not the time to discover that your son thinks sesame seeds are gross, or that your husband shares the widely-held view that cilantro tastes like soap.
+Also, on nights like these it pays to stick to ingredients that will pass muster with family members.
+Busy weeknights are not the time to go too wild experimenting with new foods or textures.
+Healthy, nutritious, and easy-to-make is what a well-balanced stir-fry can bring to your table.
 For best results, stick with the tried and true.